sklakegg/Estimote-Analysis-R/README.md

 ![screen shot 2018-09-06 at 16 05 16](https://user-images.githubusercontent.com/14874913/45159452-73a08580-b1ef-11e8-8675-8f7a53f9c2c5.png)

 The script loops through each .Rdata file and outputs a .Rdata file containing the result for each analysis.
 To use the script for real time computations, the for loop should be replaced with a daily db query that retrieves the data for that particular day.
-The user also needs to build the following models:
+The user needs to build the following models before running the main_script.R:

 **Geofence model**